Violent Night: Plot

-Santa is wounded captured by Scrooge, who hates Christmas.
-Recognizing their real identities, Santa convinces henchmen "Gingerbread" and "Candy Cane" of his authenticity and escapes magically, although his magic sack is burned.
-Gertrude's "kill squad", led by Commander Thorp, arrives and kills Morgan, revealing their allegiance to Scrooge.
-Discovering an empty vault, Scrooge threatens Linda.
-Jason admits he stole the money, hidden in an outdoor nativity, and planned to flee with his family.
-Gertrude forgives him, revealing this as a Lightstone family rite of passage and naming him her heir.
+Santa is captured by "Gingerbread", "Candy Cane", and Scrooge, the latter revealing his hatred for Christmas as a result of childhood trauma.
+Santa manages to escape up the chimney, although his magic sack of gifts is burned.
+Morgan also escapes and runs into Gertrude's private extraction squad, led by Commander Thorp, who execute him, revealing their allegiance to Scrooge.
+Discovering the vault to be empty, Scrooge threatens to kill Linda.
+Jason admits he stole the money, hid it in an outdoor nativity scene, and planned to escape Gertrude's toxic influence with Linda and Trudy.

-In a shed, Santa finds a sledgehammer and eliminates the kill squad.
-Trudy sets up Home Alone-inspired traps, leading to Gingerbread's death.
-Santa kills Candy Cane before she can shoot Trudy.
-Alva, Linda, and Bert thwart Scrooge's order to kill hostages by killing Scrooge's henchman, "Krampus," forcing Scrooge and Thorp to escape into the woods with Gertrude and the money, pursued by Santa who kills "Peppermint" during the chase.
-Linda kills "Sugarplum" and "Jingle," and Trudy witnesses her parents' reunion.
-Santa and Scrooge fight in a cabin; as they grapple, a badly wounded Santa magically flies up the chimney, mangling Scrooge's body and killing him.
-Thorp shoots Santa but is killed by a vindictive Gertrude.
+Retreating to a shed, Santa finds a sledgehammer and kills numerous extraction squad members.
+Trudy sets up booby traps in the attic, leading to Gingerbread's death.
+Santa saves Trudy and kills Candy Cane.
+Alva, Linda, and Bert overpower and kill "Krampus", while Scrooge and Thorp head into the woods with Gertrude and the money, with Santa in pursuit.
+Linda kills "Sugarplum" and "Jingle", and Trudy witnesses her parents reconcile.

-Despite using some burnt money for warmth, Santa succumbs to the gunshot wounds.
-Trudy rallies her family to affirm their belief in Santa, healing him from death.
-Confused by the magic, but renewed in faith, Santa receives his returning reindeer, a note from Mrs. Claus, a new gift sack, and the return of his long-lost hammer, Skullcrusher.
-He bids Trudy farewell and continues his gift deliveries.
+Santa chases Scrooge down and crashes into an abandoned cabin.
+Scrooge finds the naughty list, and realizing it is indeed the real Santa, he decides to finally end Christmas by killing him.
+As they fight, Santa grabs Scrooge and magically flies up a chimney with him, tearing him apart.
+Thorp shoots Santa but is killed by Gertrude.
+Santa succumbs to his gunshot wounds.
+Trudy rallies her family to affirm their belief in Santa, reviving him.
+His faith in Christmas renewed, Santa receives his returning reindeer, a note from Mrs. Claus, a new gift sack, and the return of his long-lost Viking war hammer, Skullcrusher.
+He bids the Lightstones farewell and continues his gift deliveries.

-In a mid-credits scene, Bert vlogs next to Thorp's corpse, telling his viewers that Santa is real and warning them to behave during Christmas.

 Production

-In March 2020, Universal Pictures announced that it acquired the original screenplay to Violent Night by Pat Casey and Josh Miller and that 87North Productions would produce.
+In March 2020, Universal Pictures announced that it acquired the original screenplay to Violent Night by Pat Casey and Josh Miller and that 87North Productions would produce it.
 In November 2021, David Harbour was cast in the lead role, with Tommy Wirkola set to direct.
 Wirkola was hired to direct after he sent an early cut of his prior film The Trip to producers at 87North, and after enjoying it, they sent him the Violent Night script.
 In early 2022, John Leguizamo, Beverly D'Angelo, Alex Hassell, Alexis Louder, Edi Patterson, Cam Gigandet, and André Eriksen were confirmed to star.
-Principal photography took place from January–March 2022 in Winnipeg, Manitoba, Canada.
+Principal photography took place from January to March 2022 in Winnipeg, Manitoba, Canada.

 Release

 Violent Night had its world premiere at the New York Comic Con on October 7, 2022.
 Universal Pictures released the film in the United States and Canada on December 2, 2022.
-It was released on VOD on December 20, 2022.
-The film was added to Peacock on January 20, 2023.
-That same day, it became available for digital purchase, while the Blu-ray and DVD release followed on January 24.
+The film was released on VOD on December 20, 2022 and added to Peacock on January 20, 2023.
+That same day, it became available for digital purchase, while Blu-ray and DVD releases followed on January 24.